Co-curricular statement of intent

 Striving for and supporting excellence in all aspects of school life is an integral part of

-In addition to a wealth of academic enriching activities within the school's co-curricular
+At Gordon's School, there is a wealth of academic enriching activities within the school's

 Students are able to access a wide range of opportunities to develop their interest and talents